Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 title: Choosing a species to work with
 description: Here is how to select a species
 related_articles:
-  - href: ../using-ensembl/ensembl-apps/species-selector/species-selector-intro.md
+  - href: ../using-ensembl/ensembl-apps/genome-selector/genome-selector-intro.md
 ---

 # Choosing a species genome to work with

-To start use the Species selector to select a species genome to work with in other apps:
+To start use the Genome selector to select a species genome to work with in other apps:

 <div>
   <style>